Resting Satyr: Satyr origin and iconography

 In ancient Greek mythology, satyrs are male companions to Dionysus, the god of grape harvest, ritual madness, theatre, and fertility.
 As followers of Dionysus, satyrs are known for their love of wine, women, and playing music on their pipes or flutes.
-Famous satyrs in mythology include Silenus, a satyr nurse to the Dionysus and a demi-god of excessive drunkenness and Tityri, a flute-playing satyr in the train of Dionysus.
+Famous satyrs in mythology include Silenus, a satyr nurse to Dionysus and a demi-god of excessive drunkenness and Tityri, a flute-playing satyr in the train of Dionysus.
 Satyrs are referenced in The Homeric Hymns, Aesop's Fables, The Orphic Hymns, Ovid's Metamorphoses and Fasti, and Virgil's Georgics.

 In early Greek art, satyrs were often portrayed as rugged, older, and ugly in art.
 The artist Praxiteles is credited with creating a softer and youthful satyr type in his sculptures.
 The presence of the panther pelt on the Satyr signifies their connection to their beastly animal nature.
 Satyrs were also often depicted on pottery as nude with an erect phallus to imply their savage and brutish sexual nature.
 The iconography involving their sexual nature did not carry over into the medium of sculpture.
 Satyrs are often depicted with musical instruments, usual a flute or pipes.
 The inclusion of musical instruments solidifies the satyr's connection with Dionysus and his festivities.